AdobeDocs/pass.en/help/authentication/tve-dashboard-overview.md

 * **Integration management**: Add new integrations between the associated channels and Multichannel Video Programming Distributor (MVPD) in the Adobe Pass ecosystem.

-* **Property configuration**: Configure multiple properties for each integration to implement granular business rules customized to specific needs.
+* **Property configuration**: Configure multiple properties for each integration to implement granular business rules customized to specific platform needs.

-* **Report generation**: Access and export detailed reports on configuration setups across MVPDs and platforms such as desktop, mobile, TV, etc. These reports provide insights into Single Sign-On (SSO) support and duration for subscriber sessions at MVPD and platform levels.
+* **Report generation**: Access and export detailed reports on configuration setups across MVPDs, including various platform categories like desktop, mobile, TV connected devices, and platforms such as iOS, Android, tvOS, Roku, and FireTV.
+These reports provide insights into Single Sign-On (SSO) support and duration for subscriber sessions at MVPD and platform levels.

 * **Traffic visualization**: Visualize high-level authentication and authorization traffic data for the properties of a programmer.